DEPRESSION

 • Depression can also occur following the birth of a child.
 This is called postpartum depression.

-• Mental Health First Responders need to know that clinical depression manifests in a wide variety of ways – some of them surprising and counter intuitive.
+• Clinical depression manifests in a wide variety of ways – some of them surprising and counter intuitive.
 Depression is not always the person who can’t get out of bed.
 It is sometimes the person who is angry and irritable much of the time.
 It can often look like laziness, meanness, rudeness, or just being a “bad” friend, partner, roommate, coworker, etc.

 Depression is very often mistaken for poor character and the person suffering from it is blamed, shamed, and/or judged for his/her lack of interest, responsibility, participation, and ability to “just get over it.”